cerpus/Edlib/CODE_OF_CONDUCT.md

 ## Reporting

 Repository maintainers reserve the right to remove offensive content.
-To report inappropriate behavior, you can also contact [support@cerpus.com](mailto:support@edlib.com).
+You can contact us at [support@edlib.com](mailto:support@edlib.com) to report inappropriate behavior.

 ## Consequences